+Further investigation into the heterogeneity of CDI will help to elucidate the niche range C. difficile and the interventions to eliminate them.
+Here we were limited by our experimental design and methods to refining our understanding of colonization resistance restoration in streptomycin-treated mice.
+Future studies can expand beyond the presence and abundance of the bacterial groups and investigate the metabolites and host immune response.
+A refined understanding of the bacteria, metabolites and host response can help develop more targeted therapies to restore C. difficile colonization resistance.
+Additionally, building up experimental design to incorporate more FCT treatment variations or inoculation regimens could expand our understanding of the necessary components for colonization resistance for each antibiotic treatment.
+We designed our experiments to closely match previous mouse models for CDI and added days prior to C. difficile challenge for the FCT treatment (14, 31, 32).
+It may be possible to restore colonization resistance to clindamycin or cefoperazone if the antibiotic treatment, recovery period, and FCT treatment were modified to allow the FCT to have an effect.
+Other methods could be used to make the mice susceptible to CDI an then tested for the effectiveness of the FCT treatment (18, 33).
+Further modification and characterization of the fecal communities could reduce the necessary community members and metabolites to promote colonization resistance.
+The results from these additional studies could expand upon our limitations and reveal specific bacterial communities that could restore C. difficile colonization resistance for each susceptibility.

-We have demonstrated that a simplified bacterial community can restore colonization resistance but the effect of the community and the bacteria that colonized was dependent on the specific changes to the community that were caused by each antibiotic.
+We have demonstrated that a reduced bacterial community can restore colonization resistance but the effect of the community and the bacteria that colonized was dependent on the specific changes to the community that were caused by each antibiotic.
 When transplanting the fecal community into antibiotic-induced susceptible mice, only mice treated with streptomycin were able to restore colonization resistance.
-Previous studies that have identified simplified communities in a murine model using a homogeneous gut microbiota with a bottom-up approach (7, 19).
+Previous studies that have identified reduced communities in a murine model using a homogeneous gut microbiota with a bottom-up approach (7, 19).
 Treatments supplementing the gut microbiota would benefit from being tested in different communities susceptible to CDI.
 Further research is necessary to characterize the specific niche spaces C. difficile of susceptibilities communities and the specific requirements fill those spaces.
-Then it may be possible to identify people with gut microbiota that are susceptible to CDI and develop targeted simplified bacterial communities to recover colonization resistance and reduce the risk of CDI.
+Then it may be possible to identify people with gut microbiota that are susceptible to CDI and develop targeted reduced bacterial communities to recover colonization resistance and reduce the risk of CDI.

 Materials and Methods

 Animal care.
 Mice used in experiments were 6- to 13-week old conventionally reared SPF male C57BL/6 mice obtained from a single breeding colony at the University of Michigan.
-During the experiment, mice we housed with two or three mice per cage.
+During the experiment, mice were housed with two or three mice per cage.
 All murine experiments were approved by the University of Michigan Animal Care and Use Committee (IACUC) under protocol number PRO00006983.

 Antibiotic administration.
+Antibiotics were chosen and administered based on previous studies (14, 31, 32).
+Cefoperazone, clindamycin, and streptomycin treatment produced diverse communities and responses to CDI.
 Mice were given either cefoperazone, clindamycin, or streptomycin.
-Cefoperazone (0.5 mg/ml) and streptomycin (5 mg/ml) were administered via drinking water for 5 days, beginning 9 days prior to C. difficile challenge.
+Cefoperazone (0.5 mg/ml) and streptomycin (5 mg/ml) were administered via drinking water ad libitum for 5 days, beginning 9 days prior to C. difficile challenge.
 Antibiotic water was replaced every two days.
 Clindamycin (10 mg/kg) was injected into the intraperitoneal space, 2 days prior to challenge with C. difficile.
 All antibiotics were filter sterilized with a 0.22 μm syringe filter prior to use.